Notes on demonstrating

 I'd be interested to hear from any reader who knows why.

-Note added March 5th 2014: Thank you to a reader Albert who notes "It's called the Whitley Bay Smoke Cell because it was designed and invented by the physics department at Whitley Bay High School."
+Note added March 5th 2014 and updated March 19th 2018: Thank you to a reader Albert and also Kate Le Sueur who both note that it was called the Whitley Bay Smoke Cell because it was designed and invented by the physics department at the Whitley Bay Grammar School now the Whitley Bay High School.

 The cell is shown below.
 It is essentially a self contained lamp, lens and smoke cell to observe the bright smoke particles under a microscope against a dark background.
 It uses the 'festoon' type bulb* 12V 3W, to shine light through a solid glass rod to give a thin beam of light in the small cell.
 As smoke particles pass through this beam the particles are seen as white specks undergoing motion, both Brownian and other motion like convection. *The bulbs are readily available as they are used in e.g. some older car door courtesy lamps.